Master of Città di Castello, Saint John the Baptist

 Fig. 5.
 Reconstruction of the Griggs altarpiece

 Several important Sienese altarpieces destined for Franciscan churches follow a similar heptaptych structure.
-These include the high altarpiece from Santa Croce in Florence by Ugolino da Siena, the principle surviving panels of which are now in the Gemäldegalerie, Berlin,13 and the National Gallery, London;14 another, largely intact altarpiece by Ugolino now in the Clark Art Institute, Williamstown, Massachusetts;15 and a dispersed altarpiece by Lippo Memmi (see Lippo Memmi, Saint John the Evangelist, inv. no. 1943.239) reasonably supposed to have been painted for the church of San Francesco in San Gimignano.
+These include the high altarpiece from Santa Croce in Florence by Ugolino da Siena, the principle surviving panels of which are now in the Gemäldegalerie, Staatliche Museen zu Berlin,13 and the National Gallery, London;14 another, largely intact altarpiece by Ugolino now in the Clark Art Institute, Williamstown, Massachusetts;15 and a dispersed altarpiece by Lippo Memmi (see Lippo Memmi, Saint John the Evangelist, inv. no. 1943.239) reasonably supposed to have been painted for the church of San Francesco in San Gimignano.
 These are all believed to have been executed close to or shortly after 1320.
 While it is not possible to advance a proposal for the ultimate provenance of the heptaptych by the Master of Città di Castello, a date for it within the same range of years is plausible.
 It has until now been agreed only that these panels must have been among the last, most floridly calligraphic, least archaizing works by the artist, but few scholars have agreed on whether this hypothetical late career might have occurred in the first, second, third, or even fourth decade of the fourteenth century, based on whether the Master of Città di Castello was considered a contemporary or a second-generation follower of Duccio.
 Although consensus is still lacking, recent scholars generally concur in describing the artist as a slightly younger contemporary of Duccio and among the first painters to reflect the influence of that master’s pictorial innovations.
 De Marchi, who dates the “Griggs altarpiece” to the second decade of the fourteenth century, has recently advanced the intriguing proposal that the Master of Città di Castello might be identifiable with the painter Nerio di Ugolino, father of three other Sienese painters: Ugolino di Nerio,16 Guido di Nerio, and Muccio di Nerio.17 Nerio di Ugolino was mentioned as a painter in two documents of 1311 and recorded as having died between 1317 and 1318.
 Although based on a hypothetical reconstruction of an only partially legible signature, De Marchi’s proposal is eminently plausible and supports the difficulty of dating any of the known works by the Master of Città di Castello as late as 1320.
-In the case of the present altarpiece, the inclusion of Saint Anthony of Padua rather than Saint Louis of Toulouse—who is present in the other three Franciscan structures mentioned above— must be due to its having preceded the latter’s canonization in 1317. —LK
+In the case of the present altarpiece, the inclusion of Saint Anthony of Padua rather than Saint Louis of Toulouse—who is present in the other three Franciscan structures mentioned above—must be due to its having preceded the latter’s canonization in 1317. —LK

 Published References

-, 4, fig. 5; , 5–7; , 344; , 149; , 16–27; , 668–71, fig. 7; , 1:249; , 84–86; , 600; Charles Seymour, Jr., in , 44, no. 37; , 2:8–10; , 66; , 88–89; , 60–62, pl.
+, 4, fig. 5; , 5–7; , 344; , 149; , 16–27; , 668–71, fig. 7; , 1:249; , 84–86, nos.
+59–60; , 600; Charles Seymour, Jr., in , 44–45, no. 37, figs. 37a–c; , 2:8–10; , 66; , 88–89; , 60–62, pl.
 53; , 193–94; , 45n39; Alessandro Bagnoli, in , 288–89, 298; Federica Siddi, in , 69, 73; Maria Skubiszewska, in , 144–46; , 59, 63, 78n39, figs. 98, 106

 Notes